AksanDotDev/discord.py_workshop/part_2.md

             await ctx.send(rps)
 ```
 Now we see how we implement this, giving a default value `None` makes the argument optional, we've added to the `usage` parameter and then we've done some logic.
-Okay, logic is glossing over things, in case you didn't know Python has falsy and truthy values, with `None` being false and any object being truthy, this lets us do the simple `if tgt:` that will be executed if we have a `tgt` argument.
+Okay, logic is glossing over things.
+In case you didn't know, Python has falsy and truthy values, with `None` being falsey and any object being truthy.
+This lets us do the simple `if tgt:` that will be executed if we have a `tgt` argument that isn't `None`.
-Finally the fact that all of those objects, channels and people, can be sent messages means we don't need to check the type we can just fire off the message.
+Finally, the fact that all of those objects, channels and people, can be sent messages means we don't need to check the type we can just fire off the message.

 A final note on usage here, you can pass multiple words, including white space to a single argument, but you need to use quotes in your message e.g. `"text more text"`, in order to do it.